MichaelWrobelPersonal/Responsive-Portfolio/README.md

 # Contributions

-This site is the root of my personal portfolio and as such direct contributions to the project are not accepted an this time.
-If you have any suggestions pleaae direct them to me via email (michaelrwrobel@sbcglobal.net).
+This site is the root of my personal portfolio and as such direct contributions to the project are not accepted at this time.
+If you have any suggestions, please direct them to me via email (michaelrwrobel@sbcglobal.net).